 Tips for your visit to Domus Aurea Rome

 After almost 75 minutes, we reached the end of the tour.
-We traced our steps back and exited the excavation sight.
+We traced our steps back and exited the excavation site.
 Here, the warm sunny Sunday in Rome greeted us.
-I gathered some tips for you to enjoy your visit at the Domus Aurea:
+I gathered some tips for you to enjoy your visit to the Domus Aurea:

 - Bring a sweater, the Domus Aurea is underground.
 It is dark and very damp in the halls and it gets cold quickly.

 Get your Domus Aurea tickets in time.
 You can only visit on weekends and tickets sell out quickly.
 Consider to combine it with a Colosseum tour by Roma Experience Tours.
 Book your tour here.

 - Bring sturdy walking shoes for the Colosseum and Domus Aurea tour.
 Rome involves a lot of walking and with uneven excavation sights and steps, closed sturdy shoes work best.